Alex Boone

-Alexander Boone (born May 4, 1987) is an American football guard who is a free agent.
+Alexander Boone (born May 4, 1987) is an American former professional football player who was a guard in the National Football League (NFL).
 He played college football for the Ohio State Buckeyes.
 He was signed by the San Francisco 49ers as an undrafted free agent in 2009.
-He has also spent time with the Minnesota Vikings and Arizona Cardinals.
+He also played in the NFL with the Minnesota Vikings, Arizona Cardinals, and Seattle Seahawks.

-Early years
+Early life

 Boone played high school football at St. Edward High School in Lakewood, Ohio, where he was a three-year starter and earned USA Today and Parade All-American honors in his senior year.
 He was also a first-team All-Ohio selection in both his junior season in which St. Edward lost in the state championship game, and senior season.
 Following his high school career, Boone was invited to play in the U.S. Army All-American Bowl in December, and the following month he enrolled at Ohio State.

 In addition to football, Boone also lettered in track & field for two years at St. Edward, throwing the shot put (personal-best of 46'1" or 14.05m) and the discus and also played basketball for a year.

 Boone committed to Ohio State University on January 8, 2003, during his junior year.
 Coming out of high school, Boone was considered one of the nation's top offensive line prospects and a Top-20 recruit by Rivals.com.
 Boone enrolled at Ohio State early (the start of Winter Quarter 2005) to get a head start.